Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Example:

 Suddenly, there was an awkward silence that said it all.
+A gentle knock before entering would have shown proper etiquette.

 Tips:

-• Respect the personal space of your Teammates.
+• Respect the personal space of your teammates.

 Two businessmen shaking hands while a third colleague looks on, representing workplace etiquette and professionalism.